Fairmount, New York

 Fairmount is a hamlet (and census-designated place) in Onondaga County, New York, United States.
 Fairmount is a western suburb of Syracuse, located in the far southeastern corner of the town of Camillus.
 Its zip code is 13219 (Syracuse).
 It is located within the West Genesee Central School District.
 The population was 10,224 at the 2010 census.

 History

 The Fairmount area was part of the original 108-square-mile Onondaga Reservation lands which were acquired by the State of New York from the Onondagas in transactions that took place between 1793 and 1795.
 Formerly part of the Town of Onondaga, it was annexed to the town of Camillus in 1834.
 Prior to that date, census enumerations for Fairmount were included in the town of Onondaga census.
 The name originates from 1798 when engineer and politician James Geddes built his estate, called "Fair Mount" at the intersection of Genesee Road (now West Genesee Street) and Onondaga Road.
 The Brockway Tavern building, located on the northwest corner of West Genesee and Onondaga, formerly housed a tavern, motor inn, restaurants and later a funeral home, and now houses a credit union.
 The house was built c.
 1808 and survives as one of the oldest structures in the hamlet.
+The oldest house still used as a residence dates from 1876.